-Cash and cash equivalents totaled \$52.8 million at December 31, 2023 compared to \$26.2 million at December 31, 2022.
-Management actively measures and evaluates the Company's liquidity through our Asset - Liability committee and believes its liquidity needs are satisfied by the current balance of cash and cash equivalents, readily available access to traditional funding sources, Federal Home Loan Bank financing, federal funds lines with correspondent banks, brokered certificates of deposit and the portion of the investment and loan portfolios that mature within one year.
+Cash and cash equivalents totaled \$42.2 million at December 31, 2024 compared to \$52.8 million at December 31, 2023.
+The decrease is due to a decrease in the cash held at the Federal Reserve.
+Management actively measures and evaluates the Company's liquidity through our Asset - Liability Committee and believes its liquidity needs are satisfied by the current balance of cash and cash equivalents, readily available access to traditional funding sources, Federal Home Loan Bank financing, federal funds lines with correspondent banks, brokered certificates of deposit and the portion of the investment and loan portfolios that mature within one year.
 Management expects that these sources of funds will permit us to meet cash obligations and off-balance sheet commitments as they come due.